 To configure Designer to automatically read the package updates when a new version of a package is available, click Windows > Preferences > NetIQ > Package Manager > Online Updates in Designer.
-For more information about managing packages, see the NetIQ Designer for Identity Manager Administration Guide.
+However, if you need to add a custom package to the Package Catalog, you can import the package . jar file.
+For more information about creating custom packages, see Developing Packages in the NetIQ Designer for Identity Manager Administration Guide.